Viva Pataca: 2006–2011: Hong Kong

 In late August 2007, trainer John Moore had Viva Pataca booked to be flown to Melbourne, Australia to compete in the Cox Plate.
 However, the trip was canceled after equine influenza was reported in Australia.
 Moore then considered taking the horse to the United States to compete in the Breeders' Cup Turf at Monmouth Park in New Jersey.
 Because no Hong Kong horse had ever competed in a Breeders' Cup, it was widely discussed throughout the Asian media.
 However, owner Stanley Ho eventually decided against it.

 Following a layoff of nearly four months, in his return to racing on 21 October 2007, Viva Pataca finished seventh in the 1600 meter Group 3 Sha Tin Trophy Handicap.
-On 11 November 2007 have won the Hong Kong Cup Trial in ease, successfully outrunning Packing Winner and Art Trader.
+On 11 November 2007, Viva Pataca won the Hong Kong Cup Trial with ease, successfully outrunning Packing Winner and Art Trader.
 Then he went straight forward to the Hong Kong Cup, running second behind the winner Ramonti with a short head distance.

 Viva Pataca started the 2008 year with the Hong Kong Stewards' Cup, running third.
 But he won the Hong Kong Gold Cup before he was invited to compete the Dubai Sheema Classic in Nad Al Sheba Racecourse, Dubai, finished in second behind the winner Sun Classique.
 Viva Pataca then stand to defend the Queen Elizabeth II Cup title but only finished third.
 Then he also failed to defend the Chater Cup title, which finished in second place.

 Viva Pataca started the 2008/09 season with the Sha Tin Trophy, which had a surprising win that beat Good Ba Ba.
 Then he won the Hong Kong Cup Trial again with went straight forward to the Hong Kong Cup, but only finished fourth.

 Viva Pataca started the 2009 year with the Hong Kong Stewards' Cup again, with running third again.
 But he successfully defend the Hong Kong Gold Cup title.
 Then he competed for the Chairman's Trophy as a preparation to the Queen Elizabeth II Cup, which he finished in third.
 In the Queen Elizabeth II Cup, he finished in second behind the winner Presvis.
 Viva Pataca finished the season with winning his 3rd Chater Cup title in four years.